Isayso/VideoLinkSafe/README.md

 NEW: Drag & Drop of links from browser, download of video links, + CTRL plays directly in Kodi

-Save and organize your YouTube links and playlists and local video files in a SQL database.
-Import of NewPipe Database file.
+Save and organize your Video links, local or YouTube in a SQL database.
+Im-/Export of Kodi playlist files Import of NewPipe Database file.
 Export the database in NewPipe, unzip the file on Windows and import it.
 Beta version of .msi installer avaliable.